 7. Optimize content structure and CTA

-Remember, you goal is to craft email content that converts.
+Remember, your goal is to craft email content that converts.

 Your CTA (Call to action) is critical in crafting email content that converts.
 Ensure your CTA stands out, is easily reached, and doesn’t interfere with other links on the page as putting hyperlinks too close together results in unintended clicks, especially on mobile.